Updated on November 10, 2023 by Julie McCool

 Restaurants in Charlottesville Downtown Mall

 Conveniently, all of the downtown mall restaurants are within an easy walk of public parking lots.
 In warmer months, many restaurants open outdoor seating areas where you can enjoy your meal with a side of people watching.

 We sampled several of these downtown mall restaurants on a Charlottesville Evening Delight Food Tour (thanks to Charlottesville Tourism).
-This is a really fun and delicious way to try a variety of flavors, and every stop includes dishes paired with drinks.
+A food tour is a really fun and delicious way to try a variety of flavors, and every stop includes dishes paired with drinks.
 Our tour guide also shared interesting info about the architecture and history of the downtown mall.
-The 2.5-hour tour is $79 and you will finish very full and happy.

 Spending the night?
 We recommend the Residence Inn Charlottesville Downtown, located just a block from the pedestrian mall.